Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Get read receipts

-use `listChatReadReceipts` method retrieves read receipts for a thread.
+Use the `listChatReadReceipts` method to retrieve read receipts for a thread.

+- `chatThreadId` is the unique ID of the thread.

-`PagedCollection<ReadReceipt>` is the response returned from listing read receipts
+`PagedCollection<ReadReceipt>` is the response returned from listing read receipts.

 ```swift
 client.listChatReadReceipts(chatThreadId: threadId) { result, _ in